GraceInAuburn/ninja-announcements/readme.txt

 library or YouTube, so you don't have to create or maintain a separate media library for your announcements.

 Each of your announcements has its own location and scheduling settings, allowing you to place the announcement exactly when and where you want it, even display it as a widget.
+All this without touching code, even shortcodes!

 The administration section of Ninja Announcements makes it very easy to add and edit announcements.
 Older announcements are not automatically deleted, but simply deactivated so that they can be edited later.
 Of course, these can just be deleted if you want.

-Features:
+Features of Ninja Announcements Lite:

 	* Use multiple announcements, each with its own settings.
+	* Consistent class and id tags make styling your announcements through CSS simple.
-	* Choose from three different announcement placements: Header, Widget or Manual.
+	* Choose from three different announcement placements: Header, Widget or Manual (Function) [No shortcodes required].
-	* Schedule announcements by date and/or hour so that they only show for a certain time period.
+	* Schedule announcements by date, day and/or hour so that they only show for a certain time period.
 	* Edit announcements using the same rich text editor as a WordPress post.
 	* Insert images or videos into announcements from your WordPress Media Library, just like you would a post.
 	* Since it uses the built-in WordPress rich text editor and media gallery, it has a small footprint.
-	* NEW for 1.1 - Users are able to close the announcement for the rest of their browsing session
+	* Choose wether or not users are able to close the announcement.

-	* NEW for 1.1 - Inclusion of a shortcode allows you to easily place an announcement on a page or post.
-	* NEW for 1.1 - A new function for template designers that allows you to show all active announcements.
+Upgrading to Ninja Announcements Pro unlocks the following features:

+	* Show your announcements on posts or pages, even attach them to specific pages, posts or categories.
+	* Control the HTML output of Ninja Announcements by setting which wrapper elements it should use.
+	* Restrict announcement display by user role. i.e. Show announcements only to people who are logged in or those who are not logged in.
+Display your announcement only to editors, subscribers, administrators etc.
+	* Show random announcements by using the new "Announcement Group" functionality.
+	* Set the length of time announcements stay closed after a user has clicked "closed".
+	* Documentation regarding hooks and filters included in Ninja Announcements Pro.

 == Screenshots ==

-1. Ninja Announcements - Main Administration Panel
-2. Ninja Announcements - New Announcement
-3. Ninja Announcements - Editing An Announcement
-4. Ninja Announcements - Default Display Position
-5. Ninja Announcements - Custom Display Position
-6. Ninja Announcements - Sidebar/Widget Display Position
+To see screenshots, please visit http://wpninjas.net.

 == Installation ==